aspose-svg/Aspose.SVG-API-References/english/net/aspose.svg.saving/resource/mimetype/_index.md

 ---
 title: Resource.MimeType
 second_title: Aspose.SVG for .NET API Reference
-description: Resource property.
+description: Resource MimeType property.
 Returns the Html.MimeType of this resource.
 Can be null if the resource was not found
 type: docs
 weight: 10
 url: /net/aspose.svg.saving/resource/mimetype/